63 Bank Street Waterbury, CT

 Client/Owner: 63rd Street CT LLC

-Description: Adaptive reuse of a historical building downtown Waterbury, CT
+Description: Adaptive reuse of a historical building in downtown Waterbury, CT

 Year completed: 2013